rockquiet/Spawn/README.md

 ## Features

 - You can set a Spawn and teleport to it (duh)
+- Teleport to Spawn...
-- Teleport to Spawn on join / only on first join
+  - ...on join / only on first join
-- Teleport cooldown (can be bypassed & cooldown time is configurable)
-- Teleport delay with cancel on move (can be bypassed & delay time is configurable)
-- Teleport to Spawn on death (bed spawn-point can be ignored)
+  - ...on death (bed spawn-point can be ignored)
-- Teleport to Spawn if falling in void (void height is configurable)
+  - ...if falling in void (void height is configurable)
+- Teleport cooldown & delay with cancel on move (can be bypassed)
 - Teleport another player to Spawn via command
 - Fall damage on teleport can be disabled
-- Display particles on teleport
-- Play a sound on teleport
+- Particles & sound on teleport
-- All messages can be edited and disabled
+- Everything can be edited and disabled

 ## Documentation

-All commands, permissions and configuration options are available in the [Github Wiki](https://github.com/rockquiet/Spawn/wiki).
+All commands, permissions and configuration options can be found on the [GitHub Wiki](https://github.com/rockquiet/Spawn/wiki).

 ## Download